-China's rejection of the South China Sea arbitration and its continued claims in the South China Sea in defiance of both the UNCLOS and the arbitration, however, raises questions regarding whether China is seeking to challenge or change the law.
+China's rejection of the South China Sea arbitration and its continued claims in the South China Sea in defiance of both the UNCLOS and the arbitration, however, raise questions regarding whether China is seeking to challenge or change the law.
 Our analysis indicates that China does not seem to be challenging the relevance of the law as such.
 Its policy instead has been to rely on the law to justify its position, but through a distorted interpretation of the law and through blurring the line between legally-binding and non-legally-binding rules, such as political commitments, to create space for the advancement of its claims.
 As a result, it seeks to build a framework that is loosely based on the language of international law, but subject to its own understanding and interpretation.
-In essence, this means that international law is not discarded by China and that all claimant States in the South China Sea are engaged in lawfare - both within the positive and negative meaning of the term as is analyzed in section 3.3.
-As also discussed in that section, despite its opposition to the concept of rules-based order, the strategy that China is using seems to make use of this concept to its advantage.
+In essence, this means that international law is not discarded by China and that all claimant States in the South China Sea are engaged in lawfare - both within the positive and negative meaning of the term as analyzed in section 3.3.
+As also discussed in that section, despite its opposition to the concept of rules-based order, the strategy that China is using seems to try making use of this concept to its advantage.

 In the final analysis, the bottom line for the South China Sea disputes is that there is a fundamental disagreement between China and other claimant States about how the international law of the sea defines the political geography of the South China Sea.
 As among others the analysis in sections 9 and 10 indicates, as long as that disagreement persists it is unlikely that meaningful cooperation going beyond the level of crisis management will be possible.
 Framing this fundamental issue slightly differently, the law of the sea, and international law generally, offer the coastal States of the South China Sea a framework for assessing each other's claims about the political geography of the South China Sea and taking that assessment into account in deciding on their policy options.
-The South China Sea arbitration, for its part, has
+The South China Sea arbitration, for its part, has played an important role in clarifying some of the key legal issues which are central to the South China Sea dispute, but which are not elaborated in detail in the UNCLOS.
+As such, even though China continues to reject the arbitration, the findings of the arbitral tribunal provide an important authoritative reference point for other claimant States to continue relying on the UNCLOS to object to China's legal claims and China's actions on the